billigitt/UnderreportedAndTemporallyAggregated/README.md

 ## Section 2

 ![relative error 6000 sims against rho](figs/relativeError6000SimsVsRho.png)

 *Fig 10: Comparison of inference for simulation method when different true values of rho are modelled* Message for Fig 10: For the plausible range of $\rho$ values (0.33-0.83), we see that the error decreases as we reporting rates get higher.
 This message can be used to motivate higher recording rates in epidemics.
-[I think this happens because coefficient of variation decreases as you increase $/rho$ (extreme example is 0 CoV in true incidence when $\rho=1$)]
+[I think this happens because coefficient of variation decreases as you increase $\rho$ (extreme example is 0 CoV in true incidence when $\rho=1$)]

 ![relative error 6000 sims against rho](figs/credibleInterval6000SimsVsRho.png)

 *Fig 11: Comparison of inference for simulation method when different true values of rho are modelled* Message for Fig 11: For the plausible range of $\rho$ values (0.33-0.83), we see that the credible interval width decreases as we reporting rates get higher.
 This message can be used to motivate higher recording rates in epidemics.
-[I think this happens because coefficient of variation decreases as you increase $/rho$ (extreme example is 0 CoV in true incidence when $\rho=1$)]
+[I think this happens because coefficient of variation decreases as you increase $\rho$ (extreme example is 0 CoV in true incidence when $\rho=1$)]

 ![coverage 6000 simulations](figs/coverage6000Sims.png)

 *Fig 12: Looking at coverage for over many statistics* Message for Fig 12: Along with the statistic that 94.8% of all credible intervals correctly contained the true reproduction number, this figure demonstrates that the coverage is also fairly consistent.

 The following results demonstrate that there are conflicting outcomes when we set up an experiment with fixed reported incidence, and vary $\rho$.
-![width of cri can decrease with rho](figs/widthOfCrediblesDecreaseWithRho.png) *Fig 13: Inferences for two different $\rho$ values.
+![width of cri can decrease with rho](figs/widthOfCrediblesDecreaseWithRho.png)

+*Fig 13: Inferences for two different $\rho$ values.
 Smaller $\rho$ gives wider credible intervals* Message for Fig 13:

-![width of cri can increase with rho](figs/widthOfCrediblesIncreaseWithRho.png) *Fig 14: Inferences for six different $\rho$ values.
+![width of cri can increase with rho](figs/widthOfCrediblesIncreaseWithRho.png)

+*Fig 14: Inferences for six different $\rho$ values.
 Smaller $\rho$ gives narrower credible intervals* Message for Fig 14: